dotnet/core/samples/xmlserializergenerator-instructions.md

 4. Run `dotnet restore` and  `dotnet build` to build the library.
 If everything succeeds, a file named MyLibrary.XmlSerializers.dll will be generated in the output folder.
 You will see warnings in the build output if the serializer failed to generate.

 Now you can use the library with a console app by adding a project reference to the library.
 Building the app will generate serialization code for the library and the assembly will be copied to the output folder of the app.
+You need make sure your console app will use the latest 2.0 build by specifying the RuntimeFrameWorkVersion as mentioned in Prequisition.